 However, there are a few things about all Samsung Galaxy devices that I hate.
-With the launch of every new Galaxy I have wished that Samsung would surely remove those issues but the Korean OEM has always disappointed us in this regard.
-Can you guess a few such things apart from the build quality that really suck all who own a Galaxy device?
+With the launch of every new Galaxy, I have wished that Samsung would surely remove those issues but the Korean OEM has always disappointed us in this regard.
+Can you guess a few such things apart from the build quality that really sucks all who own a Galaxy device?
 Just think a little and you can easily figure them out.
 Here are they:

 There is no use of those “revolutionary” giant processors and lavish RAM if your phone cannot perform faster!
 Sadly, Samsung has been forcing the users to live with a good number of useless apps in the name of new features that are practically useless.
 Most of us do not want them to crowd the app drawer unnecessarily and degrade the quality of performance.

 Samsung’s latest flagship the Galaxy S4 is no exception to the company’s age-old tradition.
 It comes with about three pages of system apps most of which are not likely to be used by S4 users.
 There might be a difference in opinion about the bloat quality of a couple of apps but most of them are really useless.